IdentityServer/IdentityServer4/docs/intro/support.rst

 **Training**

-We are regularly doing workshops around identity & acess control for modern applications.
+We are regularly doing workshops around identity & access control for modern applications.
 Check the agenda and upcoming public dates  `here <https://identityserver.io/training>`_.
 We can also perform the training privately at your company.
 `Contact us <mailto:contact@identityserver.io>`_ to request the training on-site.